TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-cavern-of-stars.md

 ---
-title: "Location: Cavern of Stars"
+title: "Cavern of Stars"
+type: "Chapter"
 ---

 ## Cavern of Stars